Rhydon1337/windows-kernel-process-initialization/README.md

 The function that interesting us for process initialization debugging is the first kernel function which called in CreateProcess - NtCreateUserProcess.

 In this function all the magic happens.
-The part the relevant for us is the first thing that happens after that the kernel allocates the EPROCESS and ETHREAD structures.
+The part that relevant for us is the first thing that happens after that the kernel allocates the EPROCESS and ETHREAD structures.

 Therefore, what we need to do is:
 1. bp nt!PspInsertProcess